Ultraman6/FGSAM_NeurIPS24/README.md

-# Fast Graph Sharpness-Aware Minimization for Enhancing and Accelerating Few-Shot Node Classification
+# FGSAM: Few-Shot Node Classification

-This is the official repository of our latest paper on NeurIPS 2024.
+This is the official implementation for NerIPS 2024 paper "Fast Graph Sharpness-Aware Minimization for Enhancing and Accelerating Few-Shot Node Classification".

 The code will be released soon.